 Day 7-12: El Nido

-Getting around El Nido is very easy, there are tuk-tuks everywhere and the center is very small so you can walk almost anywhere.
-We did tour A and C, a PADI Open Water Course and most of all: we relaxed and enjoyed the stunning surroundings!
+Getting around El Nido is very easy, there are tuk-tuks everywhere, and the center is tiny so you can walk almost anywhere.
+We did tour A and C, a PADI course, and most of all: we relaxed and enjoyed the stunning surroundings!

 Also read my complete guide to El Nido

 Our stay in El Nido was great, but unfortunately, I cannot find the guesthouse we stayed at online.
 Below you can find a map with my attempt to draw the location of the guesthouse.

 The thing is, the guesthouse had not officially opened yet, it didn’t have a name or sign indicating that it was a guesthouse at all.
 We just happened to bump into it, after a disappointing round trough El Nido.